code-kern-ai/refinery-sample-projects/README.md

 For this end-to-end use case, we are satisfied with the accuracy and can advance to the next step towards our fine-tuned similarity search.

-# Data Export and Quaterion format
+## Data Export and Quaterion format
-## Export
+### Export
-We could use the in-app functionality of exporting our data, but we wouldn't be developers if we weren't committed to eliminating every second of manual labor.
+We could use the in-app functionality of exporting our data, but we wouldn't be developers if we weren't committed to eliminating every second of manual labor 😉.
 That is why we will export it using the [refinery SDK](https://github.com/code-kern-ai/refinery-python), which can be easily installed with pip.

 ```
 $ pip install python-refinery
 ```